Sepubaxis/Sepubaxis/README.md

 ### Hi there 👋
-🔭 I’m currently working on:  NYC_taxis_co2 as my final project for
+🔭 I’m currently working on:  NYC_taxis_co2 as my final project for my Data Science Carreer

 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/alvarezalexiscv/)
 <!--